gocd/docs.go.cd/advanced_usage/one_click_backup.md

 ![](../resources/images/backup_proceed.png)
 >GoCD will be unusable during the backup process.
 -   Backup time is proportional to the database and configuration size.
 We suggest you backup GoCD when the GoCD Server is idle.
 Users who are logged into the GoCD Dashboard will be redirected to a maintenance page during the backup.
 On backup completion they will be redirected to the page they were on.
+-   If you are using PostgreSQL Addon please refer to our documentation [here](https://extensions-docs.gocd.org/postgresql/current/backup-restore-database) for back and restore process.

 ### What is backed up?